 The Samvera Community was conceived and executed as a collaborative, open source effort from its very beginning as the Hydra Project in 2008.
 The concept of a supportive community of adopters around the software has always been a primary aim and we adopted the African proverb that says “If you want to go fast, go alone.
 If you want to go far, go together.”

-Initially our work was a joint development project between Stanford University, the University of Virginia and the University of Hull in close collaboration with Fedora (now part of DuraSpace).
-This core group was later expanded to include MediaShelf LLC, a company since wound down but from which evolved Data Curation Experts.
+Initially our work was a joint development project between Stanford University, the University of Virginia and the University of Hull in close collaboration with Fedora (now part of LYRASIS).
+This core group was later expanded to include MediaShelf LLC, which has since evolved to become Data Curation Experts.